lpaulic/knowhow/domains/software/build-systems/yocto-openembedded/bitbake.md

 ## Class files

 Abstract common functionality and share them between multiple recipes.
-By functionality it is ofte refert to functions, tasks, etc., that are used by multiple recipes.
+By functionality it is often referred to functions, tasks, etc., that are used by multiple recipes.
 Extension is: `.bbclass`.

 ## Include files